 You may recognize him – but you would normally expect to see him on your tomatoes.
 He’s obviously been feasting because he is huge!

-Since these are container plantings and I have not grown peppers in them before, the obvious question is how did these worms get there?
-Tomato hornworms are the larval stage of the tomato hornworm moth.
-These brown colored moths will lay eggs on plants in early spring and the caterpillar will begin to feed after hatching in about a week.
+Since these are container plantings and I have not grown peppers in them before, the obvious question is how did these big green worms get on my pepper plants?
+Tobacco hornworms are the larval stage of a sphinx moth.
+These brown moths will lay eggs on the leaves of tomato and pepper plants in early spring and the large green caterpillar will begin to feed after hatching in about a week.

 Signs of Hornworms